ExpressionEngine/ExpressionEngine-User-Guide/source/modules/simple_commerce/sc_cp_paypal_settings.rst

 The path to your temporarily stored encrypted files.
 Please read the section on :ref:`simple-commerce-encrypted-payments` for full details.

-**Note:** ExpressionEngine must have read and write access to this directory.
+.. note:: ExpressionEngine must have read and write access to this
+	directory.
 The files created in this directory are temporary and are deleted after processing, but it is still recommended that it is not accessible via the web.

 .. |Simple Commerce PayPal Settings| image:: ../../images/sc_paypal_settings.png